The Gentlemen season 2 release date speculation, cast and latest news

 As it burned down, the message "roll on season 2" eventually appeared.

-The season 2 renewal won't come as a huge shock to fans, given that producer Marc Helwig revealed discussions on the new chapter had begun earlier this year.
+The season 2 renewal didn't come as a huge shock to fans, given that producer Marc Helwig revealed discussions on the new chapter had begun earlier in 2024.

-Speaking to Deadline back in April, he said: "We have started the process… There are some writers we’ve talked to, certainly lots of discussion with Guy about what he might want to do in a second season, what things to focus on."
+Speaking to Deadline back in April of that year, he said: "We have started the process… There are some writers we’ve talked to, certainly lots of discussion with Guy about what he might want to do in a second season, what things to focus on."

 Meanwhile, Ritchie told Netflix last November: "The world of The Gentlemen is a little bit of me.
 We’re looking forward to bringing fans back into that world, introducing new characters and their stories, and I am excited to be doing it with this extremely talented cast."